-There is a large number of other plains game include zebras, different species of antelopes, giraffes and warthog, which are residents of the are all year round.
-The Mara is a perfect kingdom for the lions but there are also smaller predators such as cheetahs, hyenas and jackals that roam the Mara area.
+At least we will visit Masai Mara.
+Where is a large number of other plains game include zebras, different species of antelopes, giraffes, and warthog, which are residents of the are all year round.
+The Mara is a perfect kingdom for the lions but there are also smaller predators such as cheetahs, hyenas, and jackals that roam the Mara area.

-Another natural inhabitant is, of course, the Maasai people.
+Another natural inhabitant is, of course, the Masai people.
 A semi-nomadic ethnic group known as fierce warriors and have largely remained very independent, staying strong to their traditional values and lifestyle.
-The Maasai never hunt, but live peacefully alongside the wildlife in harmony, this co-existence makes the Maasai Mara one of the world’s most interesting and unique wilderness regions.
-For more information about Kenya, click here, and for more information about Masai Mara, click here.
+The Masai never hunt, but live peacefully alongside the wildlife in harmony, this co-existence makes the Masai Mara one of the world’s most interesting and unique wilderness regions.